 IT Support in Aurora for Magna-HQ-Adjacent Auto Suppliers, Southlake-Adjacent Healthcare, and Commuter Professional Services

 IT support in Aurora means handling the specific demands of York Region businesses: retail/automotive HQ (Magna International) clusters, proximity to Newmarket and Richmond Hill, and operational patterns shaped by the Magna International global HQ and the Highway 404 corridor.
-Fusion Computing runs same-day on-site dispatch and 24/7 remote coverage, pricing from $130/user/month co-managed or $180 fully managed.
+Fusion Computing runs same-day on-site dispatch and 24/7 remote coverage, pricing at $180/user/month fully managed; co-managed priced separately based on scope.

 The Canadian Centre for Cyber Security’s 2025-2026 National Cyber Threat Assessment identifies ransomware, supply-chain compromise, and critical-infrastructure disruption as the three highest-priority risks for Canadian SMBs.